eddielin0926/icd-tokenize/README.md

 # ICD Tokenizer

-Base a description of cause of death, extract the key word.
+Base on a description of cause of death, extract the key word.

 ## Prerequisite